flink-extended/flink-scala-api/README.md

 which was compiled and executed on deserialization.
 There is no more `CanBuildFrom[_]` on Scala 2.13+, so there is no easy way of migration

-This project comes with special package `flinkadt` for Scala ADTs to derive serializers for all types with the following perks:
+This project comes with special functionality for Scala ADTs to derive serializers for all types with the following perks:

 * can support ADTs (Algebraic data types, sealed trait hierarchies)